 - Each article corresponds to a small question, which is convenient for students to check quickly and reduce the time spent by students.

 - Try to avoid talking about theoretical issues as long as possible.
 This will be explained and deduced in the face-to-face course.
 Of course, this does not mean that no principle explanation will appear in the article.

 - This blog will not open the comment function for the time being, because if the comment is not maintained by a dedicated person, it is easy to be used for watering, or to talk about some irrelevant topics, and there is really no energy to maintain it now.

 More than ten years of IT industry experience, like to specialize in technology.
-He has successively engaged in the development of IT systems in the logistics industry, financial industry, retail industry and communications industry.
-In 2006, he passed the J2EE Architect (SECA) certification exam and the project management expert (PMP) certification exam.
-In the past two years, he has been mainly engaged in the Internet of Things , System research in smart home.
+I have successively engaged in the development of IT systems in the logistics industry, financial industry, retail industry and communications industry.
+In 2006, I passed the J2EE Architect (SECA) certification exam and the project management expert (PMP) certification exam.